-Dean/Director To consider the evidence presented for the purpose of determining whether an appeal against the outcome of a formal complaint is to be upheld and, if so, what remedies and/or actions are to be taken.
-Chief Executive To consider appeals against the decisions of the Dean/Director based on evidence provided, to determine whether due process has been followed and whether or not the appeal should be upheld.
-International Office To ensure that international students are aware of and understand this policy and its requirements and provide guidance and, where requested, support to the student.
-Manager All Managers will ensure that their staff are aware of the complaints policy and process and receive appropriate guidance and support in the implementation of these.
-Office of the Dean To initially receive and record all Appeals and with investigating, responding to and recording all Academic and Faculty based General appeals.
-To forward non-Academic and Faculty based General appeals to the person responsible with investigating, responding to and recording that particular appeal.
-SEIC To deliver all Reviews of an Academic Decision to the Dean within 5 working days of it being submitted.
 To deliver all Appeals against a decision of a General Formal Complaint to the Deans Office within 5 working days of an appellant submitting their application.
 Staff To take all Concerns, Informal and Formal Complaints (either Academic or General) seriously and respond in accordance with the processes outlined in this policy.
-To ensure that students are aware of this policy and related documentation, 2.
-1 in particular the required forms and timelines.
+To ensure that students are aware of this policy and related documentation, in particular the required forms and timelines.
 Students To raise Concerns, Complaints and Reviews (either Academic or General) in accordance with the processes detailed in this policy.
-Student Advisors (including To ensure that students are aware of and understand this policy and its International) requirements.
+Student Advisors (including International) To ensure that students are aware of and understand this policy and its requirements.
 Support Person A person (external or internal) chosen by the complainant or appellant to attend any meetings and provide support or advice.
 The support person may not speak on behalf of the complainant or appellant unless this is agreed by the respondent, Dean or Chief Executive.